PetitPrinc3/Harvester/README.md

     -   Forward that message to the [@userinfobot](https://t.me/userinfobot) to get the group's **Chat ID** (it will be a negative number, like `-100123456789`).

 3.  **Create the `.env` file**:
-    In the root of the project directory, create a file named `.env` and add your credentials to it.
+    In the root of the project directory, create a file named `.env` and add your credentials to it. **This file is ignored by git, so your secrets are safe.**

     ```env
     # Telegram API Credentials